BharathiV2004/DAA_Assignment_2025/Batches/Q2/explanation.md

 **Time and Space Complexity:**

-Time Complexity: Exponential in the worst case (number of possible sentences).
+- Time Complexity:Exponential in the worst case (number of possible sentences).
 Memoization reduces repeated work.

-Space Complexity: O(n * L) for recursion stack and memo storage (n = length of string, L = average length of sentence).
+- Space Complexity:O(n * L) for recursion stack and memo storage (n = length of string, L = average length of sentence).
 Output space can also be exponential.

 **Example:**